You are here

 - Monitor(s) (e.g., financial, scientific, data, etc.), if applicable

-All management plans are routed for review and action in M-Inform, the University's online disclosure and COI system.
+All management plans are routed for review and action in M-Inform.
 There are two potential actions in M-Inform upon review of a draft COI Management Plan:

 - Accept the draft management plan.
 This signifies that you agree to the plan and will follow its conditions.
 The conflict situation is considered active and "Under Management" once you and any ombudsperson and/or monitor (if applicable) accept the plan.